pyeventsourcing/esdbclient/README.md

 # Python gRPC Client for EventStoreDB

-This [Python package](https://pypi.org/project/esdbclient/) provides a Python gRPC client for the [EventStoreDB](https://www.eventstore.com/) database.
+This [Python package](https://pypi.org/project/esdbclient/) provides multithreaded and asyncio Python clients for the [EventStoreDB](https://www.eventstore.com/) database.

+The multithreaded `EventStoreDBClient` is described in detail below.
+Please scroll down for <a href="#asyncio-client">information</a> about `AsyncioEventStoreDBClient`.

+These clients have been developed and are being maintained in a collaboration with the EventStoreDB team, and are officially support by Event Store Ltd.
-This client has been developed in collaboration with the EventStoreDB team.
-Although not all the features of EventStoreDB are supported by this client, many of the most useful features are presented in an easy-to-use interface.
+Although not all the features of EventStoreDB are supported, many of the most useful features are presented in an easy-to-use interface.

-This client has been tested to work with EventStoreDB LTS versions 21.10, 22.10, 23.10, and version 24.2, without and without SSL/TLS, with single-server and cluster modes, and with Python versions 3.7, 3.8, 3.9, 3.10, 3.11 and 3.12.
+These clients have been tested to work with EventStoreDB LTS versions 21.10, 22.10, 23.10, and version 24.2, without and without SSL/TLS, with single-server and cluster modes, and with Python versions 3.7, 3.8, 3.9, 3.10, 3.11 and 3.12.